r-token/the-golden-hurricast/src/pages/2022-03-13-frank-haith-resigns/index.md

 I put my [initial thoughts](https://twitter.com/GoldenHurricast/status/1502821181082189827?s=20&t=h3dZVXECBVYFRNa9aIIMvw) about this on Twitter, but an event like this deserves more thought, perspective, and room to breath.

 Let me be clear: Frank Haith was a fantastic representative and leader for TU over his eight years here.
-There was no drama, no scandals, and no shortage of great memories with him at the helm.
-He also represented a stable presence for a school that has gone through nonstop instability throughout effectively his entire tenure here.
+There was no drama, no scandal, and no shortage of great memories with him at the helm.
+He also represented a rare stable presence for a school that has gone through nonstop instability throughout effectively his entire tenure.

+I have a great deal of respect for Coach Haith and wish him well going forward.
+He ushered TU through an era of tight budgets, leadership turmoil, and COVID-19.
+Just one of those circumstances makes things difficult for any coach.
+He rolled with the punches, handled it as best he could, and did it all with humility and grace.

 <br />